XavierBerger/RPi-Monitor/README.md

 For installation on other system and for advanced customization read the article [RPi-Monitor: Version 2.0 advance usage and customization] (http://rpi-experiences.blogspot.fr/2013/06/rpi-monitor-version-20-advance-usage.html).

-Note: **RPi-Monitor** is requiring the `librrds-perl libhttp-daemon-perl libjson-perl libipc-sharelite-perl`
+Note: **RPi-Monitor** is requiring `librrds-perl libhttp-daemon-perl libjson-perl libipc-sharelite-perl`

 ### Other information